Agenda tab - Add and edit Live webcast session

 Manage recordings

 Live sessions include the automated transition from live to VOD (meaning, once the live session is finished, the recording is automatically published to the event site).
-In some cases, Event managers may not want a VOD available after the session, or they may want to take down the recording, go through some post-production, and then re-upload the recording.
+In some cases, Event organizers may not want a VOD available after the session, or they may want to take down the recording, go through some post-production, and then re-upload the recording.

 To unpublish or download a recording: